Locarbo energy efficiency project

 The objective is to improve EU policy and therefore funding relating to energy efficiency.
 The first 30 months involved learning exchange across the partnership and developing an action plan, with the following two years monitoring the success of the action plan.
 Local and national stakeholders are engaged throughout the project.

-Funded through the Interreg Europe programme, the project is worth a total of 257,126 Euros to Durham County Council (of which 85% is funding by European Regional Development Fund, and 15% by Durham County Council).
+Funded through the Interreg Europe programme, the project is worth a total of 257,126 Euros to us (of which 85% is funding by European Regional Development Fund, and 15% by us).